Psychodynamic Therapy in San Francisco

 How Does Psychodynamic Therapy Work?

-By examining their past with the guidance of a psychodynamic therapist, individuals will come to understand how their experiences and relationships in their younger years still have an impact on their lives today.
+By exploring their past with the support of a psychodynamic therapist, individuals begin to understand how earlier experiences and relationships continue to shape their emotional world today.

-When someone begins psychodynamic therapy, they typically meet with their therapist at least once per week.
-Session frequency can vary between practices.
-In my practice, psychodynamic therapy begins with a free 50-minute initial consultation to see if the prospective client is a good fit for this modality.
-If so, we proceed with four 50-minute sessions over four consecutive weeks for assessment and history-taking.
-I’ll gain a better understanding of the problems you’re facing, offer education on psychodynamic therapy, and provide you with a specific diagnosis and treatment plan if appropriate.
-We’ll proceed with one or two sessions per week for at least one year based on the clients’ goals, resources, and availability, although many clients choose to attend sessions longer than one year.
+When someone begins psychodynamic therapy, they typically meet with their therapist at least once per week, though frequency varies across practices.
+In my practice, treatment begins with a free 50-minute consultation to determine whether psychodynamic therapy is the right fit.
+If so, we proceed with four 50-minute sessions over four consecutive weeks devoted to assessment and history-taking.
+During this phase, I gain a clearer understanding of the challenges you’re facing, offer psychoeducation about the modality, and provide a diagnosis and treatment plan when appropriate.
+From there, we usually continue with one or two sessions per week for at least one year, depending on your goals, resources, and availability—though many clients choose to continue longer as the work deepens.

 Who Can Benefit From Psychodynamic Therapy?